Key Term Definitions

 so as to not be clear or distinguishable, ultimately not knowable.
 See superstition, mysticism.

 CREDO n: generally same as creed.
-Latin for I believe.
+Latin for I believe, and thus a

 CREED n: a brief and specific statement of beliefs, generally held to be